-a.
-Services furnished by residential service companies, such as deliveries of milk, laundry, newspapers, and related services to personal residences on the installation requested by the resident and authorized by the garrison commander.

-b.
-An individual who sells his own personal property or privately-owned dwelling.
+- a.
+Services furnished by residential service companies, such as deliveries of milk, laundry, newspapers, and related services to personal residences on the installation requested by the resident and authorized by the senior commander. - b.
+An individual who sells their own personal property or privately-owned dwelling.

-1-6.
+1-7.
 General principles